recordingpreservation/nrpf-website/donor-roll.md

 preserve sound recordings, and in achieving our vision of sharing the sounds and stories of American audio heritage.

-To our supporters: we acknowledge your steadfast and ongoing commitment toward preserving unique, at-risk audio collections and making this work possible.
+To our supporters: we acknowledge your ongoing commitment to the preservation of unique, at-risk audio collections which makes the work of the NRPF possible.

 {% include donor-roll.html %}